 Philip L. Major serves as Vice President for Programs of the Institute for Defense Analyses (IDA).
 IDA is a non-profit corporation operating in the public interest.
-Its three federally funded research and development centers (FFRDCs) provide objective analyses of national security issues and related national challenges, particularly those requiring extraordinary scientific and technical expertise.
+Its three Federally Funded Research and Development Centers (FFRDCs) answer the most challenging U.S. security and science policy questions with objective analysis leveraging extraordinary scientific, technical, and analytic expertise.

 Tasked with ensuring the quality, objectivity, and relevance of the Institute’s work, he establishes policies and monitors implementation of quality review standards and publication practices.